Town Center at Boca Raton: History

-In 2015, Sears Holdings spun of 235 of its properties, including the Sears at Town Center at Boca Raton, into Seritage Growth Properties.

-On January 4, 2018, it was announced that the Boca Town Center Sears would be closing as part of a plan to shut down 103 stores nationwide, making it the mall's last original anchor to close.
-The store closed on April 8, 2018.
-A year later, Seritage Growth Properties announced plans to demolish the store for a 250,000 square foot open air complex called The Collection at Boca Town Center.
+On January 4, 2018, it was announced Sears would close its anchor store.
+A year later, Sears Holdings unveiled plans to redevelop the Sears site with a 250,000 square foot open air concept called The Collection at Boca Town Center.
 It will provide shopping, dining, and entertainment similar to the lifestyle center in Aventura Mall.
-It is tentatively scheduled to be complete in 2020.
 Simon is attempting to block plans for the project stating it violates a 1985 agreement with the mall for using the space for something other than traditional retail.

+By 2023, since the government lockdown, Town Center at Boca Raton had announced several newest additions, among them are Offline by Aerie, Laderach, Garage, Honey Birdette, Blue Nile, ThirdLove, Marc Jacobs, Vince, as well as entirely new store formats for Lululemon Athletica and Cartier.

 Incidents

 2007 murders

 In 2007, several murders at the mall drew national attention.
 In March, a 52-year-old woman was kidnapped and murdered.
-In December, a 47-year-old woman and her 7-year-old daughter were also kidnapped, and later found bound and shot in the head in the woman's SUV in the mall parking lot.
-This case was featured on America's Most Wanted and caused host John Walsh to say he believed a serial killer to be in the city.
-Though there is no forensic evidence to suggest the murders were committed by the same person, the similarities in the cases led police to believe they were related.
-In addition, a similar incident occurred at the mall in August, in which a woman and her 2-year-old son were kidnapped and tied up in their car, but left alive.
-To this day, the murders all remain unsolved.
+In December, 47-year-old Nancy Bochicchio and her 7-year-old daughter Joey were also kidnapped and later found bound and shot in the head in the woman's SUV in the mall parking lot.
+In addition, a similar incident occurred at the mall in August 2007, in which a Jane Doe and her 2-year-old son were kidnapped and tied up in their car by a male assailant after he forced the woman to make a cash withdrawal via an ATM.

+This case was featured on America's Most Wanted and caused host John Walsh to say he believed a serial killer was active in the city.
+Though there is no forensic evidence to definitely establish the murders were committed by the same person, the similarities in the cases led police to believe they were related.
+The murders all remain unsolved.

+Israel Keyes (1978–2012) was considered a possible suspect for the Boca murders.
+He was arrested in 2012 on suspicion of committing a murder in Alaska, and killed himself in prison after confessing to several murders but before he could be tried in court.
+He was a tall, slender athletic white man, physically similar to the culprit described by the kidnapped mother who survived her encounter.
+As of 2019, Keyes's known travels and timeline cannot rule him out as a suspect for the Boca murders, given his established habit of traveling far from home to commit murders of random victims.
+Furthermore in other of Keyes's known crimes, he withdrew money from ATMs tied to his victims.